paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 * The NOR gate is a concatenation of an OR gate where the output goes through a NOT gate.
 This means if either input is on, the output will be off.
 If both inputs are off, the output will be on.
 * The XOR gate is known as the eXclusive OR gate.
 With this gate if one of the inputs are on, the output is on.
 However, if both inputs are on, the output remains off.
 Likewise if both inputs are off, the output remains off.

+*Clarification: While it is possible to have 3 input AND and OR gates, the iGCSE course is limited to gates of 2 inputs*

 ### Logic gates to circuits

 We will use combinations of these logic gates to create logic circuits.
 To enable us to do this easily each gate has a symbol by which it can be represented in a diagram, and there is also a couple of notations available to represent them in the form of written equations.